 The current members of our Audit Committee are Holly Hess Groos (Chair), Roy H. Chestnutt and Robert Deutschman.
-Mr. Karish served on the Audit Committee on an interim basis from February 24 through May 4, 2021.
-Ms. Groos was appointed to the Audit Committee on May 4, 2021, when she joined the Board.
-Our Audit Committee held eleven meetings during the 2022 fiscal year.
+Our Audit Committee held twelve meetings during the 2023 fiscal year.
 The Audit Committee acts pursuant to a written charter adopted by our Board and is primarily responsible for hiring our independent auditors, approving the services performed by our independent auditors, reviewing our financial statements and other relevant financial information, overseeing our internal controls, and reviewing any related party transactions.
-Our Board determined that each of our Audit Committee members is "independent" pursuant to the listing rules of the NASDAQ Stock Market ("NASDAQ") and SEC rules and regulations, and that each of Ms. Groos and Mr. Deutschman is an "audit committee financial expert" as defined by applicable SEC rules.
+Our Board determined that each of our Audit Committee members is "independent" pursuant to the listing rules of the Nasdaq Stock Market ("Nasdaq") and SEC rules and regulations, and that each of Ms. Groos and Mr. Deutschman is an "audit committee financial expert" as defined by applicable SEC rules.
 The charter of our Audit Committee is available on our website at https://digitalturbine.com/ under "Company - Investors - Governance - Governance Documents".